 Use soapy water and the toothbrush to SCRUB the bones clean.
 The cleaner they are when you start, the better the hydrogen peroxide will work.

-I couldn’t find any information about the exact ratio of hydrogen to water for cleaning bones.
+I couldn’t find any information about the exact ratio of hydrogen peroxide to water for cleaning bones.
 Basically, the higher the concentration of hydrogen, the faster and whiter your bones will be.
-Unfortunately, that can mean spending a lot on hydrogen.
+Unfortunately, that can mean spending a lot of money on hydrogen peroxide.
 That is why it is so important to find a container which fits your bones exactly.
-The less excess space around your bones, the less hydrogen you will have to use.
+The less excess space around your bones, the less hydrogen peroxide you will have to use.

 I didn’t have a lid for my bucket the first time I cleaned some bones.
 So, I just put a plastic bag over the top to seal the bucket.